Back to Blog

 The Open Worldwide Application Security Project (OWASP) provides guidance on governance, risk management, and compliance for LLM deployment.
 Led by more than five hundred experts in cybersecurity, AI and IT, the project serves thousands of members – from developers and data scientists to compliance officers and security practitioners – who seek knowledge concerning risks and security solutions for LLM apps and GenAI.

-One of OWASP’s most prominent resources for security best practices is its Top 10 for LLM Applications & Generative AI, which lays out the most critical vulnerabilities found in applications that use LLMs.
+One of OWASP’s most prominent resources for security best practices is its Top 10 for LLM Applications & Generative AI, which lays out the most critical LLM vulnerabilities found in applications that use LLMs.
 Prompt Security CEO & Co-founder Itamar Golan, an expert in GenAI Security, played a significant role in the list’s compilation and continues to contribute to the intermittent release of new OWASP resources on security guidance.

 OWASP Top 10 for LLM Applications and GenAI in 2025